openethereum/openethereum.github.io/Tutorial-Part-9.md

 }
 ```

-See how the bonds' setup have been move out of the constructor (inert to prop changes) into the React APIs functions which execute along with prop changes.
+See how the bonds' setup have been moved out of the constructor (inert to prop changes) into the React APIs functions which execute along with prop changes.

 With these changes, the dapp will remain essentially the same, however the ground is now prepared for introducing the deployment mode.

-### The Real Deal
+### 2. The Real Deal

 `Counter` class is ready for our needs; our efforts can now be concentrated on the `App` class, into which we'll add an initial mode for deploying the contract.